 Best for Beginners: BalanceFrom GoYoga Set

-If you’re a first-time yogi, you probably want two yoga blocks—not just one.
+If you’re a first-time yogi, you probably want two yoga blocks, not just one.
 And that’s exactly why BalanceFrom’s GoYoga Set is such a great place to start.
-Each set comes with two standard yoga blocks, crafted from high-density foam.
+Each set comes with two standard yoga blocks crafted from high-density foam.
 The blocks are durable, supportive, and slip-resistant—and they’re also easy to clean.
 (Simply wash them with soap and water whenever they need a clean-up, and you’ll be good to go.)

 Best for Hot Yoga: Manduka Lean Cork Block

 Most of the time, you want a yoga block that’s both supportive and lightweight.
 But when you’re doing hot yoga, you want something that’s seriously dense—otherwise, it might slip out of place.
 Thankfully, Manduka’s Cork Yoga Block is up to the task.
-The block is crafted from fine-grain cork, which makes it firm and easy to grip—even in sweaty situations.
+The block is crafted from fine-grain cork, making it firm and easy to grip—even in sweaty situations.
 And the block’s smooth, rounded edges offer a comfortable place to rest your hands as you stretch and balance.

 Best Set: BalanceFrom GoYoga 7-Piece Set